SamsonUba/ELK-PROJECT/README.md

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the yml and config file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._